ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 }
 ```

-## Example EIP-1271 Implementation: Gnosis Safe
+## Example EIP-1271 Implementation: Safe

 Contracts can implement `isValidSignature` in many ways — the spec only doesn’t say much about the exact implementation.

-One notable contract which implements EIP-1271 is Gnosis Safe.
+One notable contract which implements EIP-1271 is Safe (previously Gnosis Safe).

-In Gnosis Safe’s code, `isValidSignature` [is implemented](https://github.com/safe-global/safe-contracts/blob/main/contracts/handler/CompatibilityFallbackHandler.sol) so that signatures can be created and verified in [two ways](https://ethereum.stackexchange.com/questions/122635/signing-messages-as-a-gnosis-safe-eip1271-support):
+In Safe’s code, `isValidSignature` [is implemented](https://github.com/safe-global/safe-contracts/blob/main/contracts/handler/CompatibilityFallbackHandler.sol) so that signatures can be created and verified in [two ways](https://ethereum.stackexchange.com/questions/122635/signing-messages-as-a-gnosis-safe-eip1271-support):

 1. On-chain messages
    1. Creation: a safe owner creates a new safe transaction to “sign” a message, passing the message as data into the transaction.
 Once enough owners sign the transaction to reach the multisig threshold, the transaction is broadcast and run.
 In the transaction, there is a safe function called which adds the message to a list of “approved” messages.
-   2. Verification: call `isValidSignature` on the Gnosis Safe contract, and pass in the message to verify as the message parameter and [an empty value for the signature parameter](https://github.com/safe-global/safe-contracts/blob/main/contracts/handler/CompatibilityFallbackHandler.sol#L32) (i.e. `0x`).
-Gnosis will see that the signature parameter is empty and instead of cryptographically verifying the signature, it will know to just go ahead and check whether the message is on the list of “approved” messages.
+   2. Verification: call `isValidSignature` on the Safe contract, and pass in the message to verify as the message parameter and [an empty value for the signature parameter](https://github.com/safe-global/safe-contracts/blob/main/contracts/handler/CompatibilityFallbackHandler.sol#L32) (i.e. `0x`).
+The Safe will see that the signature parameter is empty and instead of cryptographically verifying the signature, it will know to just go ahead and check whether the message is on the list of “approved” messages.
 2. Off-chain messages:
    1. Creation: a safe owner creates a message off-chain, then gets other safe owners to sign the message each individually until there are enough signatures to overcome the multisig approval threshold.
    2. Verification: call `isValidSignature`.
 In the message parameter, pass in the message to be verified.
 In the signature parameter, pass in each safe owner’s individual signatures all concatenated together, back-to-back.
-Gnosis will check that there are enough signatures to meet the threshold **and** that each signature is valid.
+The Safe will check that there are enough signatures to meet the threshold **and** that each signature is valid.
 If so, it will return a value indicating successful signature verification.

 ## What exactly is the `_hash` parameter?
 Why not pass the whole message?